West Liberty University uses two fonts: Cicero Medium and Montserrat.

 - West Liberty University uses the Cicero Medium for logos and wordmarks and sparingly for headings on print materials.
 When used on web or digital mediums, it is served as an image (JPG or PNG), or SVG and used exclusively for the logos or wordmarks.

-- West Liberty University uses the 10 weights available for Open Sans: Light, Light Italic, Regular, Italic, Semibold, Semibold Italic, Bold, Bold Italic, Extrabold, and Extrabold Italic.
-When using Open Sans, use a combination of the weights, usually just two, a lighter and a heavier weight, to give emphasis to a concept or idea.
+- West Liberty University uses the 10 weights available for Montserrat: Light, Light Italic, Regular, Italic, Semibold, Semibold Italic, Bold, Bold Italic, Extrabold, and Extrabold Italic.
+When using Montserrat, use a combination of the weights, usually just two, a lighter and a heavier weight, to give emphasis to a concept or idea.

-- WLU uses Open Sans for print, web and digital designs.
+- WLU uses Montserrat for print, web and digital designs.

 - Taglines and Headlines – Extrabold.